HaleyHalcyon/orelega/README.md

 2. *[-eg-](https://en.wiktionary.org/wiki/-eg-#Esperanto)* [augments degree or size]
 3. *[-a](https://en.wiktionary.org/wiki/-a#Esperanto)* [adjective ending].

+If you wrote _la tiparo orelega_ (instead of _la tiparo Orelega_), it would literally mean “the font with big ears”.

 ## Why “one”?

 The “One” was added to the end of the name by the Google Fonts team, and it denotes that **this font comes in one weight only, which is _not_ the Regular weight**.

 Other Google Fonts with a name ending in “One” tend to be very bold or very thin.
 Due to its thickness, Orelega One is best suited for subheadings and logos, and may cause fatigue when used for body text (like this).
 If I were to update Orelega to add a Regular weight, _Orelega One_ would soon be withdrawn from public availability and replaced with a new font named just _Orelega_.

 One example of a font that was updated in this exact way is _[Fredoka](https://fonts.google.com/specimen/Fredoka)_.
 It was first published as _Fredoka One_ in a single bold weight in 2015.
-It was removed from Google Fonts in 2021, replaced with a variable font _Fredoka_ with a weight range from 300 (Light) to 700 (Bold) and a width range from 75 (condensed) to 125 (expanded), with “_Fredoka_ Bold” being equivalent to “_Fredoka One_ Regular, width 100”.
+It was removed from Google Fonts in 2021, replaced with a variable font _Fredoka_ with a weight range from 300 (Light) to 700 (Bold) and a width range from 75 (condensed) to 125 (expanded), with “_Fredoka_ Bold, width 100” being equivalent to “_Fredoka One_ Regular”.

 ## Attested example of _orelega_ as an Esperanto word